kosullivan91/IT-145/pseudocode/petCheckInPrjOne.md

             INPUT the number of days

-            IF the customer's pet type is a dog THEN IF the duration of the stay is greater than 2 THEN SET grooming to TRUE
+            IF the customer's pet type is a dog THEN IF the duration of the stay is greater than 2 days THEN SET grooming to TRUE
                 ELSE
                     SET grooming to FALSE